Teaching is a gift that allows you to make a positive difference to many lives.

-- 18 years and over (Exams: Bachelors & Master’s degree exams)
+- 18 years and over (Exams: Bachelors and Master’s degree exams)

 What skills do I need to become a teacher?

-What will I love about being a teacher?
+What will I love about becoming a teacher?

 - You’ll get to keep learning yourself as training is ongoing – and there’s often a thing or two you can learn from the children themselves!